Become an Educated Consumer

 You must become an educated consumer before choosing a lawyer.
 Do not accept, without confirmation, a lawyer’s self-serving description of what he or she has done in the past.
 Be careful of exaggerated suggestions of what you might be able to obtain through suit.

-A Lawyer Shouldn’t Rush You Into a Lawsuit
+A Lawyer Should Not Rush You Into A Lawsuit

 Absent exceptional circumstances, such as the possible running of a statute of limitations or other deadline, no lawyer should rush you to the courthouse steps and into a lawsuit.
 If you have not tried to work things out with your builder-developer, your lawyer should nearly always recommend that you, sometimes with the lawyer’s assistance, try to work things out informally.
 If possible, and if it will not prejudice your legal rights, give the builder-developer the chance to do the right thing before you get involved in expensive, lengthy, and emotionally draining litigation.
 (Because the law now requires homeowners and builders to engage in a mandatory “Notice of Claim” process before a construction defect suit is filed, you may, unfortunately, need to consult with an attorney regarding compliance with these laws.)